-Most people in management positions today were brought up using traditional metrics to measure their performance.
+Most people in management positions today were brought up using traditional financial metrics to measure their performance.
 However, these metrics are no longer effective and let's be honest, they never have been.
 There is too much focus on financial performance and external metrics, skipping past the essential metrics for internal processes.

 The information currently accessible for management teams do not actually provide a true understanding of the inner workings of the business and exactly what factors contribute to progress and success.
 Without the correct metrics to measure, management teams are unable to make confident decisions when it comes to the internal functions of the business.

 However, it's time for a change - management teams need new information and actionable data in order to take their company to the next level, and Flowtrace is setting the bar.
 In this article, we'll explore the reasons why management metrics are stuck in the past, and what Flowtrace is doing to revolutionize that.